 GOV.UK design patterns are reviewed regularly and tested with users on live government services.

-You can read the research and join discussions about them on the design patterns wiki.
+You can read the research and join discussions about them on the GOV.UK Design System.

 If your service isn’t on GOV.UK

 You’re welcome to use the GOV.UK patterns and frontend code even if your service isn’t considered part of GOV.UK.
 Although you’ll sometimes need to use different patterns, for example if you’re building something like an admin interface.